medizininformatik-initiative/kerndatensatzmodul-PathologieBefund/implementation-guides/ImplementationGuide-2026.0.x-EN/MIIIGModulePathologieBefund/Technicalimplementation/FHIRProfile/MII-PR-Patho-Diagnostic-Conclusion-Grouper.page.md

 ### Description

-Das Profil **MII PR Patho Diagnostic Conclusion Grouper** der Ressource Observation stellt als `DiagnosticReport.result:diagnostic-conclusion-grouper` für einen **MII PR Patho Report** den jeweiligen Beobachtungsberichtsabschnitt "Diagnostische Schlussfolgerung" (entspr. dieser CDA-Section) dar und fungiert als Organizer für die entsprechenden Gruppierungen von **MII PR Patho Finding**.

-Dieses spezielle Grouper-Observation-Element ist allen anderen Observation-Elementen voranzustellen, welche dann als `hasMember`- oder `derivedFrom`-Referenzen zu **MII PR Patho Finding** eingebunden werden.

-Falls dieser Beobachtungsberichtsabschnitt mehrere Eingangspräparate (Proben) beinhaltet, so kann jeweils ein **MII PR Patho Diagnostic Conclusion Grouper** pro Präparat vorhanden sein.

-Auflistung und Erklärung der FHIR-Elemente siehe **(abstract) MII PR Patho Section Grouper**.

 The **MII PR Patho Diagnostic Conclusion Grouper** profile of the Observation resource represents the respective observation report section "Diagnostic Conclusion" (corresponding to this CDA section) for an **MII PR Patho Report** as `DiagnosticReport.result:diagnostic-conclusion-grouper` and acts as an organizer for the corresponding groupings of **MII PR Patho Finding**.

 This special Grouper Observation element must be placed before all other Observation elements, which are then included as hasMember or derivedFrom references to MII PR Patho Finding.

-If this observation report section contains multiple input specimens, only one MII PR Patho Diagnostic Conclusion Grouper should be used.
-The organisation of the MII PR Patho Findings according to the different samples is done by the specimen references of those findings, especially regarding the "parts".
+If this observation report section contains multiple input specimens, only one **MII PR Patho Diagnostic Conclusion Grouper** should be used.
+The organisation of the **MII PR Patho Findings** according to the different samples is done by the specimen references of those findings, especially regarding the "parts".

-For a list and explanation of the FHIR elements, see (abstract) MII PR Patho Section Grouper.
+For a list and explanation of the FHIR elements, see **(abstract) MII PR Patho Section Grouper**.

 @```
 from StructureDefinition where url = 'https://www.medizininformatik-initiative.de/fhir/ext/modul-patho/StructureDefinition/mii-pr-patho-diagnostic-conclusion-grouper' select Name: name, Canonical: url